Intel NUC 12 Extreme Review: How strong is Dragon Canyon?

 To remove the cover, remove the two screws on the upper part of the module.
 The heat sink below houses an i9-12900 processor.
 Two PCIEx4 Gen4 M.2 SSD are located on the left side.

 On the right side, two SODIMM slots are installed.
-The Dragon Canyon supports DDR4-3200mhz memory modules with capacities of up to 64GB and dual channels.
+The NUC 12 Dragon Canyon supports DDR4-3200mhz memory modules with capacities of up to 64GB and dual channels.

-You can see a PCIe 4Gen4 M.2 SSD interface if you open the other side of the Dragon Canyon.
-This means that this Dragon Canyon can accommodate three M.2 SSDs.
+You can see a PCIe 4Gen4 M.2 SSD interface if you open the other side of the model.
+This means that NUC 12 Dragon Canyon can accommodate three M.2 SSDs.

 The Dragon Canyon has a built-in 650W 80Plus gold-certified power supply (the company that supplies it has been named Quanhan) to ensure maximized performance.